Skip to main content

 The dc sub-stanza can include multiple node-address-port specifications.
 Most of these examples show only one node-address-port.

 The port specification can be followed by a Transport Layer Security (TLS) variable name you define.
-See Securing XDR with access control, LDAP, and with TLS.
+See Securing XDR with access control, LDAP, and TLS.

 namespaceNoneSpecifies the name of the namespace data to ship to the remote datacenters.
 The dc stanza can include multiple namespace declarations.
 The remote-namespace parameter is required only if the namespace needs to be replicated to a different namespace.